Crude Prices Rise, Gasoline Futures Ease Lower

-Crude oil prices jumped higher Tuesday morning and gasoline prices slid, as shuttered refineries and other oil infrastructure continued to restart in the wake of Hurricane Harvey.
+Crude oil prices jumped higher Tuesday morning and gasoline prices slid, as closed refineries and other oil infrastructure continued to restart in the wake of Hurricane Harvey.

 Continue Reading Below